+The camera system used is as follows.
+A high-quality optical lens (Nikon 35 mm, F = 1.4) is used in conjunction with an RCA Ultricon video camera.
+Small projection lamps with light diffusers are used to illuminate the fiducial wire arrays during calibration.
+The cameras were aligned with respect to the wire arrays to an accuracy of 20 mrad.
+Much of the electronics of the video cameras are removed from the camera and relocated further from the beam line and shielded in order to minimize radiation damage effects.
 The camera images are digitally recorded as follows.
 The fiducial wires and the synchrotron stripe which runs parallel to them are viewed by the video cameras.
-The video frame is then digitized and compressed into a one-dimensional array (perpendicular to the wire direction) before readout by using a DSP Technology 2030/4101 signal averager.
+The video frame is then digitized and compressed into a onedimensional array (perpendicular to the wire direction) before readout by using a DSP Technology 2030/4101 signal averager.
 Readout rates of up to the maximum SLC design repetition rate of 180 Hz have been achieved.
-The data is recorded on the data tapes of the Mark II detector presently installed at the SLC.
-Data is collected on a pulse-to-pulse basis and recorded for beam crossings producing Mark II triggers.
-Work is in progress to make data available to the SLC control room independently of the Mark II data acquisition system.
+The data is recorded on the data tapes of the MARK II detector presently installed at the SLC.
+Data is collected on a pulse-to-pulse basis and recorded for beam crossings producing MARK II triggers.

-Synchrotron beams were first observed (with an SLC beam intensity of $2\times10^9e^\pm$ /pulse) on the phosphorescent screen monitors during February of 1988.
+The SLC extraction line synchrotron beams were first observed (with an SLC electron beam intensity of $2 \times 10^9 \ e^{\pm}$ /pulse) on the PSMs in February 1988.
 Since then the monitors have been routinely collecting data.
-To date there have been no serious operational problems nor any evidence of degradation due to radiation damage of components.
+To date there have been no serious operational problems except some radiation damage of components such as camera lenses which need to be replaced once in a while.

-3. PHOSPHORESCENT SCREEN PERFORMANCE
+PHOSPHORESCENT SCREEN PERFORMANCE

-The phosphorescent screen monitors measure absolutely the separation between the pairs of synchrotron radiation beams with a systematic error of less than 28 μ m.
+The PSMs measure absolutely the separation between the pairs of synchrotron radiation beams with a systematic error of less than 28 μ m.
 The contributions to this net systematic error are given in Table 1 and are discussed below.